djl/cmd/README.markdown

 ## Notes
+* JavaScript is required.
-* shrt can read your current Shortwave files, but Shortwave may not be able to read some of your shrt file, due to the extra features shrt provides.
+* shrt can read your current Shortwave file, but Shortwave may not be able to read your shrt file.
 * When upgrading to a new version or changing settings, an update to your bookmarklet may be required.
 * shrt is not optimized at all, probably nowhere near the speed it could be.
-* JavaScript is required.

 ## Todo
-* Process incoming shrt as file is parsed.
 * Update help page to better show search arguments.
 * Make `help` an optional trigger.
 * Allow punctuation in triggers: `ip?` `down?` `!!`
+* Basic logic based on given arguments. e.g. If  `foo` is given an argument, do `x`, otherwise do `y`